EVALI - E-cigarette or Vaping Associated Lung Injury

 Update as of Jan 27th - click link above for newest updates

 On Wednesday, October 9, 2019, the Utah Department of Health announced the state’s first vaping-related lung injury death.

-As of Monday, October 28, 2019, 109 cases of vaping-related lung disease have been reported in Utah, with an additional seven potential cases being investigated.
+As of Monday, January 27, 2020, 134 cases of vaping-related lung disease have been reported in Utah.
+Eighty-nine percent of cases self-reported vaping THC cartridges and 60% self-reported vaping nicotine.
+Many cases also report vaping both products..
 Given the evidence, vaping THC cartridges or “carts” is likely the driver of this outbreak of severe lung injury.
 The UDOH recommends people do not vape THC cartridges until we learn more.